fusion809/fusion809.github.io/LFS/index.md

 # Fastfetch/HyFetch
 I have also customized Fastfetch/HyFetch output so that it accurately prints the number of packages I have installed.
 The Fastfetch configuration file used is located in [`~/lfs_dotfiles/config.jsonc`](https://github.com/fusion809/lfs_dotfiles/blob/master/config.jsonc).
 The HyFetch configuration files are also in [`~/lfs_dotfiles/hyfetch.json`](https://github.com/fusion809/lfs_dotfiles/blob/master/hyfetch.json).

-In the screenshot above, `824 [ 546,  173,  1,  75,  29]` means that 824 packages are installed in total.
-Of them 546 are LFS or BLFS book packages installed via `autobuild` and its extracting build commands and source URLs from the books' webpages.
-A further 173 were installed via custom build scripts in [`~/lfs_packaging`](https://github.com/fusion809/lfs_packaging).
+In the screenshot above, `836 [ 724,  1,  82,  29]` means that 836 packages are installed in total.
+Of them 724 were installed via custom build scripts in [`~/lfs_packaging`](https://github.com/fusion809/lfs_packaging).
 1 Julia package was installed; this package is Julia itself which was installed via `juliaup` (the compilation process of Julia is incredibly complex and even requires its own custom build of LLVM).
-75 Python packages were installed via `pip`.
+82 Python packages were installed via `pip`.
 29 R packages were installed.

-` 420,  308` refers to number of package inventory git repository commits I have published.
-420 refers to `/var/lib/book-packages` and 308 refers to `/var/lib/custom-packages`.
+` 576,  486` refers to number of package inventory git repository commits I have published.
+576 refers to `/var/lib/book-packages` and 486 refers to `/var/lib/custom-packages`.
 I include it in Fastfetch output as a way of tracking the versions of custom packages.

 # Shell profile
 My shell profile is defined in [`~/lfs-scripts`](https://github.com/fusion809/lfs-scripts).
 Some scripts called for by GNOME and KDE Plasma Executor/Command Output commands are in this repository, too.